blabla1337/skf-flask/skf/markdown/code_examples/php/37-code_example--Password_forget_&_disallow_old_passwords--.md

 	}

 	/*
-	Imagine the user clicked on his link with the token included and is redirected towards the page where he can enter his new password.
+	Imageine the user clicked on his link with the token included and is redirected towards the page where he can enter his new password.
 	*/